Report on Places of Scenic Beauty and Historic Sites Designation Submitted

 The construction date of the East Pagoda (National Treasure) of Yakushiji temple in Nara City, which had been dismantled for restoration, was identified by dendrochronological dating.
 Yakushiji temple and the Nara National Institute for Cultural Properties announced on December 19 that the central pillar and five members of the East Pagoda were made of cypress wood cut in the first half of the eighth century (the first half of the Nara period).
 There had been two theories concerning the East Pagoda since the Meiji period: one was that it might have been moved from Fujiwarakyō during the Asuka period whereas the other was that it might have been newly built after the capital was relocated to Heiankyō.
 The discovery proved that the newly built theory became now definitive.
 (Japanese)

-The National Museum of Western Art Selected as World Heritage Site
+The National Museum of Western Art Designated as World Heritage Site

-On May 17, the International Council on Monuments and Sites (ICOMOS), an advisory body to the United Nations Educational, Scientific and Cultural Organization (UNESCO) that conducts preliminary inspections to determine whether a site should be inscribed on the World Heritage List, recommended the inclusion of Le Corbusier’s architectural works, comprising seventeen properties in seven countries, including the National Museum of Western Art (Taitō Ward, Tokyo) on the World Heritage List.
-In response, on July 17, UNESCO’s World Heritage Committee, held in Istanbul, Turkey, decided to inscribe them on the World Heritage List as cultural heritage sites.
+On May 17, the International Council on Monuments and Sites (ICOMOS), an advisory body to the United Nations Educational, Scientific and Cultural Organization (UNESCO) that conducts preliminary inspections to determine whether sites should be inscribed on the World Heritage List, recommended the inclusion of Le Corbusier’s architectural works, comprising seventeen properties in seven countries, including the National Museum of Western Art (Taitō Ward, Tokyo) on the World Heritage List.
+In response, on July 17, the UNESCO’s World Heritage Committee, held in Istanbul, Turkey, decided to inscribe them on the World Heritage List as Cultural Heritage Sites.
 (Japanese)

 Matsukata Collection, List of Items Burnt in London Discovered